dinilvalsan/random-pose-generator/README.md

 Example on how to use it, current only windows build is made and exe can be downloaded from release section.
+If you are using localhost url, please dont forget to enable --api launch flag for automatic 1111

 https://github.com/dinilvalsan/random-pose-generator/releases/tag/v1.0.0